Last updated February 25th, 2021

 There are a variety of Pool bets, not only simple win bets.
 There are also Place bet pools (In America they have Win, Place & Show pool bets) and many more exotic pool bets such as: Exacta, Quinella, Trifecta, Superfecta, Box bets, Doubles, Trebles (also sometimes called Triples and Pick Threes), Quadrella (also known as Quaddie or four-leg accumulator), Sweep (either a Pick Four or Pick Six etc).

-What you will find is that the terms will change according to the country you are in, but the bet types are generally the same.
+So the Tote can specifically mean the bookmaker that offers that form of pool betting in the UK.
+The term can also more generally mean a type of betting system ie: just another way of generically referring to pool betting.
+What you will find is that the terms for a tote system of betting will change according to the country you are in, but the bet types they offer are generally the same.

-In the UK you can place Tote bets via a top site like Bet365 Bookmaker as they do link into the Tote-owned system and offer that service.
+In summary, in the UK we recommend that you place your Tote bets via a top site like Bet365 Bookmaker as they link straight into the Tote-owned system but do a much better job.